Fools (play): Act Two

-The next morning, with one hour left to break the curse, Leon arrives at the Zubritsky home, eager to educate Sophia.
+The next morning, Leon arrives at the Zubritsky home, eager to educate Sophia.
 He attempts and fails to teach her elementary mathematics, and the lesson soon spirals into a debate: Sophia tries to ask Leon questions to get to know him better, but he stubbornly insists on imparting her with knowledge, believing that students are not meant to ask questions, only answer them.
-As the deadline looms, Sophia urges Leon to leave Kulyenchikov before he too is cursed, but he resolves to stay with her.
-The magistrate announces that it is 9 o'clock, and Leon turns into a fool.
+As the deadline looms, Sophia urges Leon to leave Kulyenchikov before he too is cursed, but he resolves to stay with her and seemingly turns into a fool.
 The townspeople, who have gathered outside in hopes of seeing the curse broken, leave disappointed.

 Once Leon and Sophia are alone, he reveals to her that he was merely pretending - the curse had no effect on him.
-Leon believes that the curse is actually a psychological phenomenon which came about because the villagers have always been told they are stupid.
-He tells Sophia that he has a plan.
+Leon speculates that the curse is actually a psychological phenomenon which came about because the villagers have always been told they are stupid.
 Count Gregor enters, lamenting his villainous reputation.
 Leon convinces Gregor that he could be better liked if he adopted him and let him marry Sophia.
 This would break the curse in the eyes of the townspeople, as Sophia would technically be wed to a Yousekevitch.
 Count Gregor agrees, and Leon and Sophia are set to be wed.
-At the last minute, Count Gregor reveals that he tricked Leon into signing divorce papers instead, and forces Dr. Zubritsky to let him marry Sophia.
+At the last minute, Count Gregor reveals that he tricked Leon into signing divorce papers instead of adoption papers, and forces Dr. Zubritsky to let him marry Sophia.